How To Install Herringbone Laminate Flooring: Step-By-Step Guide

 Undercut Doorjambs for a Professional Finish:

-My Tip: With this method, you don’t have to cut the laminate to fit around the frame.
-You get a much tighter and cleaner edge.
+Tip: With this method, no need to cut the laminate to fit around the frame.

 Cut Planks for the Doorway:

 Measure the doorway’s width and subtract 10mm for the expansion gap.
 This means 5mm on each side.
-I use a try square and pencil to get accurate marks.
-I always suggest cutting the plank with the décor side down for the cleanest edge.
+A try square and a pencil to get accurate marks.
+Cutting the plank with the décor side down for the cleanest edge.

 Install Planks Halfway Under the Door:

-For the best look, I recommend laying the floor so it ends halfway under the closed door.
+For the best look, laying the floor so it ends halfway under the closed door.
 This makes the transition between rooms look sharp.
 It also hides the expansion gap under the door.

 Adding Threshold Bars & Finishing Touches